-JAMES D. ERICSON, 62, a Director since 1985, has been President and Chief Executive Officer of The Northwestern Mutual Life Insurance Company since October 1993, and before that Mr. Ericson served The Northwestern Mutual Life Insurance Company as President and Chief Operating Officer from 1990 to 1993 and as Executive Vice President-Investments from 1987 to 1990.
+James D. Ericson, age 62, has been President and Chief Executive Officer of The Northwestern Mutual Life Insurance Company since October 1993, and before that Mr. Ericson served The Northwestern Mutual Life Insurance Company as President and Chief Operating Officer from 1990 to 1993 and as Executive Vice President-Investments from 1987 to 1990.
 He is a Trustee of The Northwestern Mutual Life Insurance Company, Chairman of the Board and Chief Executive Officer of Northwestern Investment Management Company, and a Director of Northwestern Mutual Series Fund, Inc., Consolidated Papers, Inc., Green Bay Packaging Corp. and Kohl's Corporation.
 Mr. Ericson holds a B.A. degree and an L.L.B. degree from State University of Iowa.